liayn/CmsComposerInstallers/README.md

 *The default value* is the base directory, which means at the same level as your root `composer.json`.

+If the environment variable `TYPO3_PATH_ROOT` is set when running `composer install/update/dumpautoload`, it takes precedence over the `web-dir` option defined in the `composer.json` file.

 ## Feedback / Bug reports / Contribution

 Bug reports, feature requests and pull requests are welcome in the GitHub